TabbyML/tabby/README.md

 * `CT2_FORCE_CPU_ISA`: Force CTranslate2 to select a specific instruction set architecture (ISA).
 Possible values are: `GENERIC`, `AVX`, `AVX2`.
 Note: this does not impact backend libraries (such as Intel MKL) which usually have their own environment variables to configure ISA dispatching.
 * `CT2_USE_EXPERIMENTAL_PACKED_GEMM`: Enable the packed GEMM API for Intel MKL (see [Performance](docs/performance.md)).
 * `CT2_USE_MKL`: Force CTranslate2 to use (or not) Intel MKL.
 By default, the runtime automatically decides whether to use Intel MKL or not based on the CPU vendor.
+* `CT2_VERBOSE`: Enable some verbose logs to help debugging the run configuration.

 ## Building